vue-vine/vue-vine/packages/docs/src/specification/props.md

 }
 ```

-### Using more complex type <VersionTip version="v0.2.0+" />
+### Using more complex type

-Since Vue Vine v0.2.0, we introduced ts-morph to resolve props type annotation, so you're able to use any type instead of only `TSTypeLiteral`.
+Since Vue Vine v0.2.0, we introduced [ts-morph](https://github.com/dsherret/ts-morph) to resolve props type annotation, so you're able to use any type instead of only `TSTypeLiteral`.

 ```vue-vine
 import type { SomeExternalType } from '../path/to/somewhere'